xVapure/solsrngpotioncrafter/README.txt

 - Select the potion you want to craft IN GAME (make sure to auto add as well).
 - Open the macro and select the potion to auto craft.

+Keep note that not all screens all the same, so sometimes even with a different resolution or even same resolution try adjusting the scale a little bit (for example: 100% -> 150%)

 https://youtu.be/EaCeYt5GDM0 <- Tutorial on how to use.